Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 A good way to check on your provider’s policy is to read your card’s terms and conditions.

 For example, the Citi® Double Cash Card‘s terms explain how your cash back might expire.
+Information about this card has been collected independently by Finder.

 Can my cash rewards be revoked?